Thomas Shields Clarke

-I have been researching the life and works of Mr. Clarke since 1988.
+I have been researching the life and work of Mr. Clarke since 1988.
 My research has led me to New Jersey's Princeton University; Rhode Island's Brown University Library; Pennsylvania's Pennsylvania Academy of the Fine Arts; Massachusetts' Lenox Library, Pittsfield Antheneum, Berkshire Museum, Stockbridge Library, Sterling and Francine Clark Art Institute Library; and to numerous telephone calls, and further internet searches.

 Since I first published this website I have had the great fortune of having some of Mr. Clarke's descendants contact me.
 I cannot say enough how much of an honour this has been for me.